shopware/shopware/changelog/_unreleased/2021-02-01-category-restructuring.md

 * Added `category_url` function for rendering category urls for better link type handling
 * Changed occurences of category url generation in multiple templates
 * Deprecated `layout/header/actions/service-menu-widget.html.twig`, menu has been moved to the bottom
+* Deprecated variable `breadcrumbTypes`, use new `breadcrumbCategories` instead
 * Deprecated block `layout_header_top_bar_service` in `layout/header/top-bar.html.twig`
+* Changed category loading to prevent routing of categories with category type `folder
+* Fixed the link of categories with type `link` in the breadcrumb